Residents

 -

 The Executive Director of Sunshine Coast Tourism sits on the Northern Sunshine Coast and Southern Sunshine Coast Ferry Advisory Committees.
 That way, we hear about concerns with ferry service and participate in working to improve the ferry service for everyone travelling to and within the Sunshine Coast.
+Additionally, Sunshine Coast Tourism continues to provide direct feedback to BC Ferries' leadership and to the BC Ferry Commission.

 Looking for some help or more information?
 Contact us today.